-Raleigh Sadler’s book, Vulnerable: Rethinking Human Trafficking works hard to maintain a commitment to proclaiming the gospel and reaching people by engaging them at every level.
+Raleigh Sadler’s book, Vulnerable: Rethinking Human Trafficking, works hard to maintain a commitment to proclaiming the gospel and reaching people, by engaging them at every level.
 The heart of the author is unveiled at the beginning of the book and serves as the general theme of the book: “Jesus Christ motivates vulnerable people, like you and me, to love other vulnerable people for us, to the point of death.”
-Christ’s vulnerability, then, serves as a supreme example for his people and motivates them to love others.
+Christ’s vulnerability, then, serves as a supreme example for His people and motivates them to love others.

 Sadler exposes the trafficking industry and calls Christians to make a difference.
 His ultimate aim is to eradicate all human trafficking.
 Vulnerable is filled with stories of people who have been marginalized, manipulated, or trafficked in some way.
-The interview with Michael Horton is the highlight of the book as Dr. Horton weighs in on the subject of trafficking.
+The interview with Michael Horton is the highlight of the book, as Dr. Horton weighs in on the subject of trafficking.
 “I’m not a co-redeemer with Christ when I’m opposing human trafficking; rather I’m witnessing to that redemption that Christ has already won, and will one day consummate when he returns bodily,” writes Horton.
-Such a perspective provides a keen biblical balance that remains obedient to Scripture but also steers clear from any liberalizing proclivities of the so-called “social justice” movement.
+Such a perspective provides a keen biblical balance that remains obedient to Scripture, but also steers clear from any liberalizing proclivities of the so-called “social justice” movement.

-Vulnerable is not an easy book to read.
+Vulnerable: Rethinking Human Trafficking is not an easy book to read.
 The pain and suffering that the author reveals, however, is a reality that Christians must face.
 The only answer is the saving message of the gospel of Jesus Christ.